 The Ritual - A group of college friends reunite for a trip to the forest, but encounter a menacing presence in the woods that's stalking them.
 I read the book this movie is based on and really dug it (at least the first half), so I'm interested to see how they translate it to film.
 This one will be released via Netflix on February 9th, 2018!
 UPDATE: Go check this film out immediately!
 It's so creepy and atmospheric - more of my thoughts on it HERE!

 Still/Born - When Mary loses one of her twins in childbirth, she spirals into madness thinking her other child is in danger from an evil supernatural entity.
 Ugh, babies are the worst, right?
 I'm iffy on this one, but I'm hoping it will be good and perhaps involve some interesting plot twist or monster, which the trailer implies.
 This will see a VOD and likely a limited theater release February 9th, 2018.
+UPDATE: Meh, this was kind of a dull, forgettable film with a story we've all seen before.

 The Lodgers - The story of a sister and brother haunted by a secret curse that forces them to remain in the large estate home left to them by their dead parents.
 But when a young man who falls in love with the sister tries to free her, his attempt sets off a deadly chain reaction.
 This looks like a beautiful gothic horror story, which is right up my alley!
 It is one of the films I am most excited to see, and will be in limited theatrical release February 23rd, 2018.
+UPDATE: I loved the look of this film, but after watching it a few times I think it needed more story development and I wasn't satisfied to where the story ultimately went.
+Still worth a watch, though.

 Annihilation - A biologist signs up for a dangerous, secret expedition where the laws of nature don't apply.
 This sci-fi film based on a book by Jeff VanderMeer stars Natalie Portman and when I saw the trailer I was intensely intrigued!
 Sci-fi movies are usually not high on my priority list to see, but the cast of female characters along with an engaging storyline has me excited for this one.
 It will be released in theaters February 23rd, 2018.
 UPDATE: I saw this in theaters and LOVED it.
 It was intriguing, beautiful, and downright creepy.
 Like I said before, I usually don't like many sci-fi films, but this one was an exception and is one of my favorite films of 2018.

 Mohawk - A young Mohawk woman and her two lovers battle a squad of American soldiers hell-bent on revenge.
 Writer/director Ted Geoghegan follows up his stellar haunted house flick We Are Still Here with this historical action-horror film and I can't wait!
 This will hit select theaters and VOD March 2nd, 2018.
+UPDATE: This was a beautiful, violent film, and while not quite horror, it packs in plenty of horrifying situations.

 Compulsion - Described as an homage to the 1970's sexual-thriller, Compulsion tells the story of Sadie, a budding erotic novelist, is enticed by an ex-lover to join him and an enigmatic woman named Francesca at an Italian villa.
 Once there, Sadie is confronted by the demons of her past as she becomes embroiled in a surreal game of murder and betrayal.
 This one looks gorgeous and is worth watching for the costumes alone!
 It will be released in the U.S. on March 6th, 2018.